 Huckleberry bushes are low-growing shrubs (usually 1-3 feet in height) with small green to reddish oval shaped leaves.
 The leaves change to red in the autumn.
-Although they can grow in full sun, they can be found in an open canopy of trees with both sun and shade.
+Although they can grow in full sun, they are most ofen found in an open canopy of trees with both sun and shade.
 Both elevation and aspect can affect when the berries ripen (northeast facing will be last).
 Berries will reach maturity at lower elevations first.
 They can grow as low as 3,000 feet, but around here are more common above 4,000 feet (the Base Lodge is 4,464 feet).

 What to bring: